callstack/repack/website/docs/getting-started.md

 yarn add -D webpack terser-webpack-plugin babel-loader @callstack/repack
 ```

-This will install latest versions of Webpack and Re.Pack.
+This will install latest versions of Webpack, Re.Pack and dependencies used in Webpack config: `terser-webpack-plugin` for minification and `babel-loader` for transpiling the code.

 If you already have Webpack or Re.Pack installed, you might want to check the [compatibility table](#compatibility-with-webpack) to ensure all dependencies are ok.

 Once the dependencies are installed, you need to tell React Native CLI to add Re.Pack's commands.

-### React Native config
+### 2. React Native config

 Add the following content to `react-native.config.js` (or create it if it doesn't exist):